consysT-project/consysT-code/README.md

 ## Installation of the project

-The following instructions are for *Linux* systems.
+The following instructions have been tested for *Linux Mint 19*.

  The project is built using Apache Maven.